The Gut Brain Axis & What to Eat to Boost Your Mood

 I am just starting to recommend gut-directed hypnotherapy to my clients, as there is significant research suggesting effective and long-lasting results from treatment.
 If you are interested in giving it a try, you can search for a gut-directed hypnotherapist near you.

-I know first hand, that when I eat a high quality diet, and practice regular self care, my mood gets a boost as well!
-I also know that it’s important to make small, gradual changes, if you want to see lasting results.
+I know firsthand that when I eat a high-quality diet and practice regular self-care, my mood gets a boost as well!
+I also know that it’s important to make small, gradual changes if you want to see lasting results.

 Gut Brain Axis References